How to buy an electric car

 Electric Vehicle Tax Credits and Incentives

-Most EV buyers are familiar with the electric vehicle tax credit available to new car buyers from the the federal government.
+Most EV buyers are familiar with the electric vehicle tax credit available to new car buyers from the federal government.
 The “Qualified Plug-in Electric Drive Motor Vehicle Credit”, which was instituted over a decade ago, created a tax credit amount between $2,500 and $7,500 based on a specific qualifying vehicle’s battery capacity.
-PHEVs qualified for the smaller credit, while all-electrics with long ranges qualified for the larger credit.
+PHEVs qualified for the smaller credit, while all electrics with long ranges qualified for the larger credit.
 There was a 200,000-unit limit to how many zero-emissions electric cars a single manufacturer could sell before the credit would phase out and eventually be eliminated.
-Two automakers, General Motors and Tesla, had already hit this limit in recent years, which meant that buyers of EVs from this manufacturer were no longer eligible.
+Two automakers, General Motors and Tesla, had already hit this limit in recent years, which meant that buyers of EVs from these manufacturers were no longer eligible.

 Refer to our handy guide for more information on new EV tax credits including eligible vehicles.